 Being a man was never more complicated than it is today.
 One in every 4 men could be affected by this problem, globally.
 Before turning 40, most men have encountered an issue in the area of sexual health.
 But how many seek medical help is a different conversation.
 Over the counter drugs like Viagra and other drugs are also being tried out more than ever before.

 While Erectile Dysfunction has been around as long as eternity, it’s only in modern times that even movies are discussing it not discreetly but openly, or maybe not that openly.
 As some of the reviews are noting, Shubh Mangal Saavdhan doesn’t once openly mention the medical name of the condition and keeps addressing the issue as something like, ‘gents problem’.

 No sex please, we’re Indian

 Why am I not surprised?
-The truth is that, any dysfunction is not supposed to be spelled out in our society.
+The truth is that any dysfunction is not supposed to be spelt out in our society.
 And when it comes to men and their issues, it’s better to avoid the topic totally, or so goes the most common approach.

 It is assumed that one comes auto-tuned from Mother Earth on matters of sexuality.

 From parents, the practice is passed on to younger couples, who never talk about the subject.

 It’s taken for granted that if it’s a man, what he does is look at a woman, get his thing up, and then go for it.
 And when it’s a woman, she wears low-cut blouses and goes dhak, on seeing her potential swami.